 Once the pearl is in the hands of a jeweler, they will rethread the pearls using silk thread.
 During this, jewelers create a knot between each pearl, for a few different reasons.
 One reason is to prevent the pearls from rubbing together, which can damage them.
 Another is to avoid losing multiple pearls in the case that the string breaks.
 Finally, depending on the type of jewelry (and if it’s a necklace, the pearl necklace length), the pearls have specific spacing and tension which is accomplished with these knots.
 At this point, the pearls are ready to be sold to the public.

 What are Lab Created Pearls?

 Natural and cultured pearls are the only types of pearls that experts consider authentic.
-They are produced by mollusks and the pearl formation is entirely organic, all occurring inside the creature.
-Lab created pearls are man-made and regarded as fake pearls in the pearl industry.
-Lab created pearls are typically created using oyster shells, though plastic and glass are also sometimes used.
-Because imitation pearls, as they are sometimes referred to as, are mass-produced, they are very inexpensive, especially when compared to authentic pearls.
+This is because mollusks produce them, and the pearl formation is entirely organic, all occurring inside the creature.
+On the other hand, lab-created pearls are artificial and regarded as fake pearls in the pearl industry.
+Lab-created pearls are typically created using oyster shells, though plastic and glass are also sometimes used.
+Because imitation pearls are sometimes referred to as mass-produced, they are very inexpensive, especially when compared to authentic pearls.

 (Image Courtesy of Dreamstime.com)

 All of this information may seem unnecessary if you’re merely trying to make a quick pearl jewelry purchase.
-However, by having this additional knowledge, it allows you to understand truly how special pearls are, which becomes more evident as soon as you learn about how these gemstones form in nature.
+However, having this additional knowledge allows you to truly understand how exceptional pearls are, which becomes more evident as soon as you learn how these gemstones form in nature.
 You are also in a much better position to choose an exquisite piece of pearl jewelry that you will treasure for a lifetime.
 So, what’s the next step?
 Finding the perfect piece which you absolutely can’t live without.
 Fortunately, there are endless options.
-We suggest by starting your search by first choosing the type of pearl you are interested in.
+We suggest starting your search by first choosing the type of pearl you are interested in.